 Rugby should be safe, inclusive and fair.
 Every effort must be made for Rugby participants with broadly compatible physical development in conjunction with ability and/or experience to play with and against each other.
-The safety of all participants must be the primary consideration in all participation decisions, overriding all other considerations.

 The Participation Policy (and the associated dispensation procedures) cover age grade, senior rugby, mixed gender, gender identity and disability.